DJDanl/cpp-docs.pt-br/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parâmetros

+*CH*
-*CH* o caractere a ser convertido em letras maiusculas.
+O caractere a ser convertido em maiúsculas.

+*Loc*
-*Loc* a localidade que contém o caractere a ser convertido.
+A localidade que contém o caractere a ser convertido.

 ### <a name="return-value"></a>Valor de retorno